sandro-h/sibylgo/README.md

 make build-vscode
 ```

+Testing:
+Some tests rely on input/output testdata files.
+The output files for all tests can be updated to what
+the test is actually outputting with: `go test ./... -update-golden`

+For easier comparison between actual and expected output, the test output
+can also be written to a temporary file instead of the real golden file:
+`go test ./... -update-golden -dry-golden`

 ## See vscode extension errors

 When packaging, you won't see compile errors, so simply run `npm run compile` to see them.